totherme/pairing-emacs/README.md

   terminal, because on terminals `C-?` is equivalent to `DEL`.
-- You can [naviate your entire undo history](http://www.dr-qubit.org/undo-tree.html), including branches that you previously edited over the top of, using `M-x undo-tree-visualize`.
+- You can [naviate your entire undo history](http://www.dr-qubit.org/undo-tree.html), including branches that you previously edited over the top of, using `C-x u`.
 - The mouse should work.
 Even at the terminal.
 Try clicking to move the cursor, or highlighting text, or activating a menu at the top of the screen.